sensordeck/atlas-docs/docs/sensor-synchronization.md

 into:

 > a **scalable, observable, system-level capability**

->
-> ---
+---

 ## What Comes Next

-Now that the synchronization problem is clear, the next step is to understand **how Atlas solves this at the hardware level**.
+Now that the synchronization problem is clear, the next step is to understand how Atlas solves this at the hardware level.

 Atlas establishes a physical timing boundary that enforces synchronization before data reaches the compute system.